dmcdante007/Save_segment/README.md

    npm i cors
    ```

+3. To change the webhookUrl, update the const of server.js file- Line 16.

 4. Start the backend server:
    ```bash
    node server.js
    ```
    This will start the frontend development server running on `http://localhost:5000`

 ### Frontend
 1. Open new terminal & navigate to the frontend directory: